BrendonONeill/Kanji-Study-App/README.md

 * Adding more decks
 * Demo section
 * Hiragana and Katakana section
+* some common used words

 ## Working on
 * Cleaning up UI
 * Making the site more accessible
 * Fixing Bugs
+* Adding more Kanji
+* Adding section for hiragana & katakana